MCL Tear Rehab in Stone Meadows, MO

 - Accidents: Motor vehicle collisions or falls that impact the knee directly can lead to MCL tears.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.
+- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.

 - Previous Knee Injuries: Earlier knee injuries, including past MCL tears, weaken the MCL, making it more susceptible to tears.